-- 1. Transfer Credits: The application of transfer credits to a curriculum is subject to department guidelines (see also Rule VII.1.h. above).
+Transfer Credits: The application of transfer credits to a program is subject to department guidelines (see also Rule VII.A.8 above).
 After a student has matriculated, approval from the Counseling Center should be obtained in order to transfer in credits for the degree.
-Failure to do so may result in non-acceptance of transfer - 2.
-Course Substitutions/Waivers: A curriculum requirement may be waived or a course substitution may be made pending the approval of the Department Chairperson(s) involved, the Curriculum Proctor, the academic advisor and the Scholastic Standards Committee. - 3.
-PEH Waivers: A waiver from physical education activity requirements may be granted to a student who meets one of the following criteria: - a.
-30 years of age or older at the time of first matriculation into the College; - A veteran who submits to the office of Certification and Records a DD-214 form indicating at least six months of active duty; - c.
-A physician's statement, which precludes the student's participation in PEH, has been submitted.
-Applications for medical waivers are available at the College Health Service and must be returned to that office.
-The office of Certification and Records records the medical waiver on the student's permanent record. - 4.
-Proficiency Examinations: All students may take a health proficiency examination.
+Failure to do so may result in non-acceptance of transfer credits.

+- B. Course Substitutions/Waivers: A program requirement may be waived or a course substitution may be made pending the approval of the Department Chairperson(s) involved, the Curriculum Proctor, the academic advisor and the Scholastic Standards Committee.

+- C. PEH Waivers: A waiver from physical education activity requirements may be granted to a student who meets one of the following criteria:

+- 30 years of age or older at the time of first matriculation into the College;

+- A veteran who submits to the Certification and Records office a DD-214 form indicating at least six months of active duty;

+- A physician's statement, which

+precludes the student's participation

+in PEH, has been submitted.

+Applications for medical waivers are

+available at the Health Services office

+and must be returned to that office.

+The Certification and Records office

+records the medical waiver on the

+student's permanent record.

+- D. Proficiency Examinations: All students may take a health proficiency examination.
 Students who receive a grade of 75% or higher are not required to pass a health course.
 Credit is not awarded for successful completion of the health proficiency examination.